pelevesque/MIDI-Make/README.md

 $t.tempo: ♩120;    # Set the tempo to 120 quarter notes per minute.
 ```

-#### time
+#### time-signature

-The time method sets the MIDI time-signature.
-It accepts three
+The time-signature method sets the MIDI time-signature.
+It accepts
-optional arguments:
+three optional arguments:

 1. The time-signature set using the time-signature operator defined
    earlier in this file.
 The default is 4\4.